squillace/porter-ansible/README.md

 1. Create a new repository in GitHub [using this repository as a template](https://help.github.com/en/articles/creating-a-repository-from-a-template).
 1. Go 1.13 or higher is required.
 You can choose to clone into the GOPATH or not according to preference.
-1. Rename the `cmd/ansible` and `pkg/ansible` directories to `cmd/YOURMIXIN` and
+1. Rename the `cmd/awx` and `pkg/awx` directories to `cmd/YOURMIXIN` and
    `pkg/YOURMIXIN`.
-1. Find the text `github.com/squillace/porter-ansible` in the repository and change it to `github.com/YOURNAME/YOURREPO`.
+1. Find the text `github.com/squillace/porter-awx` in the repository and change it to `github.com/YOURNAME/YOURREPO`.
-1. Find `PKG = github.com/squillace/porter-ansible` in the Makefile and change it to `PKG = github.com/YOURNAME/YOURREPO`.
+1. Find `PKG = github.com/squillace/porter-awx` in the Makefile and change it to `PKG = github.com/YOURNAME/YOURREPO`.
-1. Find any remaining `ansible` text in the repository and replace it with `YOURMIXIN`.
+1. Find any remaining `awx` text in the repository and replace it with `YOURMIXIN`.
 1. In `pkg/YOURMIXIN/version.go` replace `YOURNAME` with the name you would like displayed as the mixin author.
 This value is displayed as the author of your mixin when `porter mixins list` is run.
 1. Replace the `YOURNAME` instances in `pkg/YOURMIXIN/version_test.go` with the name used above.